sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

 The above order of priority means that it is possible (although not recommended) to override a built-in policy name by placing a file with that name in the `/etc/sigsum/policy/` directory.

+Note that if the user has specified `-p xyz` and the given `xyz` does not match any built-in policy name and also does not match any file under `/etc/sigsum/policy/` then the behavior is as before.
+So things will be backwards compatible except when the name matches either a built-in policy name or a file under `/etc/sigsum/policy/`.